-The data in this statistical release is available in September and the release is published in October to allow sufficient time to compile and quality assure the data.
+The data in this statistical release is available in September and the release is published at the end of September to allow sufficient time to compile and quality assure the data.
 This release has met the previously announced date of publication.